 It is crucial to know your rights when interacting with law enforcement officers.
 What you do and say during your initial contact with the authorities can have lasting impacts on the outcome of your case.
-Some helpful tips are below.
+Some helpful tips are in the above video and below.
+A special thank you to Dawn Mosley and Productions for Purpose for producing the video.

 If you are stopped by law enforcement: